GuangyuWangLab2021/cellDancer/readme.rst

 Support
 ========================================================
-Welcome bug reports and suggestions to our Github issue page!
+Welcome bug reports and suggestions to our GitHub issue page!